Tachytaenius/fist-of-jupiter/readme.md

 ## Releasing

-Make `decodeScoreRecord` account for previous format of recorded scores, if applicable (if not applicable, do adjust any if/elseif blocks to include as appropriate).
+Make `decodeScoreRecord` account for new version of game and, if changed, the new score format.
 Use `makelove` with version parameter set to next version (increment major or minor number as appropriate), and release the files.